tisnik/slides/docs/mypy.md

 * Dynamically typed language
    - no plans to change that!
-* Type annotations are optional
+* Type annotations are fully optional
 * Mypy or Pyright are static checkers

 ---